davidchesnut/sp-general-docs/docs/how-to-create-filter-editors-for-performancepoint-services-in-sharepoint-2013.md

   ```

-    > [!Note]
+    > [!NOTE]
 > By default, users can create custom objects from PerformancePoint Dashboard Designer only.
 To enable users to create a custom object outside of Dashboard Designer, you must add a menu item that sends a  _CreateItem_ request to your editor from the content type in the repository.
 For more information, see [Editors for Custom PerformancePoint Services Objects](http://msdn.microsoft.com/library/7c5924f1-91f3-436a-9d94-2e0dc454c8cc%28Office.15%29.aspx).
 13. Retrieve the filter's underlying data source from the repository.
-The sample filter editor uses the  **FilterRepositoryHelper.DataSourceHelper** property to call the **DataSourceConsumerHelper.GetDataSource** method, which is used to retrieve the data source by its location in the repository.
+The sample filter editor uses the **FilterRepositoryHelper.DataSourceHelper**property to call the**DataSourceConsumerHelper.GetDataSource**method, which is used to retrieve the data source by its location in the repository.
 This is shown in the following code example.

   ```cs